menu icon

 Hash brown patties with sour cream and chives on a white plate with bacon and eggs.

-If you want to make more traditional diner style hash browns you can place all of it into the pan at once and flatten into a thin layer, about ¼ inch thick.
-Add one tablespoon of butter and one tablespoon of oil to a cast iron pan set over medium heat.
-When the butter melts and begins to foam, add your potatoes.
+If you want to make more traditional diner style hash browns add one tablespoon of butter and one tablespoon of oil to a cast iron pan set over medium heat.
+When the butter melts and begins to foam, add your potatoes (all or individual scoops of potatoes) into the pan and flatten into a thin layer, about ยผ inch thick.

 Recipe FAQs